 Resources are very important, in fact indispensable, in any enterprise.
 It is also true with reference to education also.
 In educational system we need verifies of resources both human and material.
 We need physical infrastructure like buildings, furniture, laboratory, library, and soon.
 We require the services of administrators (Principals, Headmasters), teaching and non-teaching staff member to comfort educational activities.
 We need the cooperation of many institutions, Governmental and non-Governmental agencies.
 We need finance from many sources to conduct educational activities without such co-operation and availability of various resources it is impossible to manage educational system.
-The quality and quantity of needed resources are also important, because the quality of education depends upon the quality and quantity of resources available and utilized in education.
+The quality and quantity of needed resources are also important, because the quality of education.
 Hence the management of resources becomes an essential function of education administrators.
 In teacher training programme curriculum resource management finds a place.
 A good education administrator should know the sources of resources available for education, how to mobilize resources and how to utilize available resource effectively.